maelfabien/maelfabien.github.io/_posts/2019-2-11-face-detection.md

 ## 4. Real time face detection

 Let's move on to the Python implementation of the live facial detection.
 The first step is to launch the camera, and capture the video.
 Then, we'll transform the image to a gray scale image.
 This is used to reduce the dimension of the input image.
-Indeep, instead of 3 points per pixel describing Red, Green, Blue, we apply a simple linear transformation :
+Indeed, instead of 3 points per pixel describing Red, Green, Blue, we apply a simple linear transformation :

 $$ Y_{gray} = 0.2126R +0.7152G +0.0722B $$